monkstone/monkstone.github.com/_posts/2017-02-03-verlet_chain.md

 categories: jruby_art update
 keywords: jruby_art, verlet physics, local library, boundary
 ---
 [Ira Greenberg][greenberg] created this processing sketch, but it does not look very pretty in vanilla processing.
-Here I have made use of ruby to create a more elegant sketch, that is somewhat more Object Orientated, without creating too many more objects.
+Here I have used the ruby language to create a more elegant sketch, that is also somewhat more Object Orientated, without adding too many objects.
 In particular I have created Boundary Struct that makes it much easier to test boundary conditions for the VerletBall.
 I have further simplified the interfaces of both VerletBall and VerletStick which result in a much simplified sketch.
-I have even include an extra link it the chain but prformance is fine.
+I have even include an extra link it the chain but performance is fine.

 ### verlet_ball.rb (in local library)